siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Example**

-The following store query insret a new record to the table **RoomOccupancyTable**,  with the attribute values as below.
+This store query inserts a new record to the table `RoomOccupancyTable`, with the specified attribute values.
-- roomNo = 10
-- people 2

 ```sql